 Beware of Destructive Heresies

 Peter noted that there were false prophets in the nation of Israel (the equivalent of the Old Testament Church, those people who belonged to God).
 He warned the church, all believers, that there will also be false teachers among us (verse 1).
 You need to realize that these teachers are very clever in their communication.
 They mix a little bit of truth with a big dose of heresy and market it to weak Christians.
-These are believers in name only who are ignorant God’s truth, are trapped in some sin they don’t repent of, and would rather be in tune with the world instead of close to God.
+These are believers in name only who are ignorant God’s truth.
+They don’t repent because they are trapped by their sin.
+They would rather be in tune with the world instead of close to God.

 Peter said that false teachers will bring sudden destruction on themselves.
 He also makes it clear that if we receive their teaching we will meet the same fate.
 He identified false teachings as destructive heresies.
-Embrace it and you will end up having your life and possibly even your faith destroyed.
+Embracing them can destroy your life and possibly even your faith.
 Notice that the forewarned destruction will come suddenly, but not necessarily immediately.
 Sudden destruction is something that happens quickly and unexpectedly.
-It is like the tornado that dips from the sky wiping out everything in it’s path in just minutes.
-Suddenly it appears, suddenly it destroys, and suddenly it is gone.
+It is like the tornado that dips from the sky wiping out everything in its path in just minutes.

 Is it is possible for a believer to be deceived but not yet destroyed?
 Absolutely.
 It will come.
 The tornado is on the horizon.
 There is no way to avoid the consequences.
 So don’t feel safe because nothing bad has happened yet.
 The God of grace will work through the Holy Spirit to try to lead the deceived “believer” to repentance.
-But at some point, known only to God, if His redemptive process is ignored, the consequences will come.
+The consequences will surely arrive.
+But that will occur at some point known only to God.
+We must not ignore His redemptive process.

 How Can You Identify a False Teaching?

 One of the major ways you can identify a false teaching is when it results in you denying Jesus Christ as the Master who bought you.
 When you become a believer and put your faith in Jesus Christ, you are purchased from the old life of sin, adopted into God’s family and made a resident of the kingdom of God.
 Purchased you ask?
 Yes, by the blood Jesus shed on the cross when He died to pay for your sins.
 Since He bought you that gives Him the right to be Master of your life.
 What false teaching does is remove Jesus as the Master and promotes the teaching and the sin associated with it to the place of power in your life.
-Jesus is demoted, heresy is exalted and the process that leads to destruction begins.
+The result is your spiritual destruction.

 Another way to identify false teaching is to carefully examine the teaching and compare it to the written Word of God.
 If it doesn’t line up with what God already said, it is false.
 Don’t follow it.
 Peter said that false teaching is evil (verse 2).
 It will produce sin in your life, not a lifestyle of righteousness (right behavior).
-When you hear it, it will appeal to your soul, that part of you that houses your mind, will and emotions.
+When you hear it, it will appeal to your soul, that part of you that houses your mind, will, and emotions.
 That’s how deception creeps into you.
-It sounds so good.
-It feels so good.
-It makes sense to your brain.
-But just like the lies of Satan caused Adam and Eve to rebel against God and bring death and destruction on humanity, any false teaching you receive and act on will ultimately destroy you.
+It sounds so good and feels so good.
+In your brain it makes perfect sense.
+But just like the lies of Satan caused Adam and Eve to rebel against God and bring death and destruction to humanity, any false teaching you receive and act on will ultimately destroy you.

 You can also identify false teaching by looking at the personal life of the teacher.
 Peter said false teachers engage in shameful immorality which the deceived will also follow.
 Immorality is not just about sexual behavior.
 Morality is beliefs about what is right and wrong behavior.
 Again, it is the Word of God that determines what is right and wrong.
 False teachers will lead you into immorality proclaiming things that are not God’s truth.